 Our Natural Truth Rating

-Given our discussion, HumanaNatura rates the idea that careful control of our dietary oils and fats is essential to our long-term health an 8/10 (Strong Evidence) in our Natural Truth rating system.
+Given our discussion, HumanaNatura rates the idea that careful control of our dietary fats and oils is essential to our long-term health an 8/10 (Strong Evidence) in our Natural Truth rating system.

-We base our rating on the above referenced research, which broadly recommends care with oils and fats, and supports the dietary fat and oil guidelines we have covered.
-However, our rating is less than a perfect score because the precise optimal mix of oils and fats in our diet is not yet known, is controversial scientifically in several areas, may be strongly influenced by the overall quality of our diet and lifestyle, and may vary by a person and region’s dominant genetic make-up.
+We base our rating on the above referenced research, which broadly recommends care with fats and oils, and supports the dietary fat and oil guidelines we have introduced.
+However, our rating is less than a perfect score because the optimal amount and mix of fats and oils in our diet is not yet precisely known, is controversial scientifically in several areas, may be perhaps strongly influenced by the overall quality of our diet and lifestyle, and also may depend significantly on a person and region’s dominant genetics.

-But even with these caveats, the guidelines we have presented should help most people successfully consider and progressively control their oil and fat consumption, and their diet overall, for superior health and fitness.
-For a more complete view of HumanaNatura’s modern natural diet recommendations, see our OurPlate healthy eating guide and comprehensive Personal Health Program.
+But even with these caveats, the guidelines we have presented should help most people successfully consider and progressively optimize their fat and oil consumption, and their diet overall, for superior personal health and fitness.
+For a more complete view of HumanaNatura’s Natural Eating recommendations, see our OurPlate healthy eating guide and comprehensive Personal Health Program.

 You can also click the following link to learn more about our Natural Truth health information campaign and evidence-based 1-10 rating system.
 And we always welcome your comments and input on this or any other HumanaNatura Natural Truth review.